CoSMoSoftware/av1-rtp-spec-html/av1-rtp-spec.md

 * a=rtpmap:98 AV1/90000
 * a=fmtp:98 profile=0; level-idx=4; tier=1;

-#### 7.3.2 Simulcast with payload multiplexing
+#### 7.3.2 Simulcast with Payload Multiplexing
 In the following example an offer is made by a conferencing server to receive 3 simulcast streams with payload multiplexing.
 The answerer agrees to send 3 simulcast streams at different resolutions.

 Offer SDP: